-During the year 2023, the company has arranged for internal and external training totaling 22 courses with total training hours of 824 hours which may be converted into average employee training hours of 3.15 hour/employee/year.
-Employees and executives may participate in the internally arranged courses, including new employees.
-For new hire, the company arranges for orientation coursed for 3 hours to enhance knowledge, company background, nature of business, labor and welfare information, occupational safety and health, work environment, good governance principle and anti-corruption policy.
+During the year 2024, the company has arranged for internal and external training totaling 22 courses with total training hours of 671 hours which may be converted into average employee training hours of 6.5 hour/employee/year.
+Employees and executives have participated in the various internally arranged courses, including new employees.
+For new hire, the company arranges for orientation coursed for 3 hours to enhance knowledge, company background, nature of business, various labor and welfare information, occupational safety and health, work environment, good governance principle and anti-corruption policy.
 Furthermore, the company arranges for employee training regularly annually to increase skill and expertise in courses related to the responsible function on average for at least 12 hours annually.
 Course content emphasizes work skill and communication including regulation, laws relevant to company and customers, new accounting system for public company for example.
+Each department shall organize employee relation activities and for the year 2025 the company shall add employee satisfaction survey.